nextjournal/tafuta/README.md

 [ripgrep](https://github.com/BurntSushi/ripgrep) and leverages the speed of those tools.
 The results are returned as Clojure data.

-The API essentially exposes three functions.
+The API exposes two functions.
 In the following `directory` should always be the root of some git repository.

 `(search pattern directory)` - where `pattern` is some pattern you want to look for across tracked